Wednesday, 15 April 2020

 One should always be a little bit hungry and a little bit cold.
 (Margaret Thatcher)

 Our parents restricted sweet food because they thought they could train us not to like it.
 Liking sweet things was called “having a sweet tooth”.
-We only allowed vanilla ice cream in a block, and when yoghourt came in we were only allowed the unflavoured variety – without sugar.
+We were only allowed vanilla ice cream in a block, and when yoghourt came in we were only allowed the unflavoured variety – without sugar.

 We never had snacks, only dreary mealtimes.
 We were amazed that our cousins drank lemonade or orangeade with every meal, instead of just at birthday parties.
 We just had tepid water that tasted of chlorine – and even that was begrudged, as adults thought it would stop us eating the vile food.
 Meals appeared at set times, and you had to finish everything on your plate.
 I wasn’t aware of feeling hungry.
 Eating was a chore.
 Food was almost a punishment, not a pleasure.
 Children weren’t supposed to like or dislike any food, and certainly weren't allowed to choose what they ate, while adults went on about delicious gourmet foreign dishes.